cmdruid/nostr-workshop-demo/README.md

 # nostr-workshop-demo
 Basic demonstration of a Nostr web-socket client embedded in the browser, with links and resources.

+Special thanks to [SuperTestNet](https://github.com/supertestnet) for the initital code template and teaching a workshop on Nostr!

 ## How to use.
 Open the HTML file using your favorite browser.
 Please check the developer console for more information.